 Virtually all the major scholarship on voter impersonation fraud — based largely on specific allegations and criminal investigations — has concluded that it is vanishingly rare, and certainly nowhere near the numbers necessary to have an effect on any election. … To give one idea of the scale: A review of allegations in the 2008 and 2010 elections in Texas found only four complaints of voter impersonation, out of more than 13 million votes cast, and it is not clear whether any of the complaints actually led to a prosecution (Minnite, 2013:101).
 By contrast, the 2000 presidential election almost certainly was altered by poor ballot design in Palm Beach County, which resulted in at least 2,000 voters who intended to vote for Al Gore and Joe Lieberman casting their ballots for Pat Buchanan by mistake (Wand et al., 2001).

-So what Ahlquist, Mayer and Jackman do is look for evidence on rates of voter fraud from a very different source: survey data.
+If there isn’t good direct evidence, is there any indirect evidence?
+That is the question that Ahlquist, Mayer and Jackman try to answer, looking for evidence on rates of voter fraud from survey data.
 The problem they face is that very few people are going to admit to having committed election fraud.
 Hence, they use an ingenious trick to make it easy for people to reveal (in the aggregate) whether they’ve committed voter fraud without ‘fessing up to it as individuals.
 First, they randomly divide the people whom they are surveying into a control group and a treatment group.
 They ask each group to look at a list, and say how many of the actions on that list they have carried out (without revealing which specific actions they have done).
 The control group gets a list of purely innocuous actions.
 The treatment group gets the same list, but with one addition — a question asking them whether they have ever committed voter fraud.

 By comparing the average number of actions that people in the treatment group have carried out, with the average number of actions that people in the control group have carried out, Ahlquist, Mayer and Jackman can figure out whether voter fraud is a serious problem.
 If it is, the average number of actions ought to be significantly higher for the treatment group than the control group.
 This “list experiment” approach has been applied to voter fraud in other countries, as well as to other sensitive topics that people may have difficulty talking directly about, such as racial attitudes.